stat6250-w18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 7]
 - Question (ilankham−stat6250): What's the intention of encouraging resubmission of incomplete assignments?
 Is it to encourage students to focus on iteratively creating projects that can be added to work-sample portfolios?
+Answer (aguenane-stat6250):i think is both , to encourage student resubmission of incomplete assignmentsand and to to focus on iteratively creating projects that can be added to work-sample portfolios

 [Course Structure Quiz, Problem 8]
 - Question (ilankham−stat6250): Why does the instructor give extra credit for catching mistakes he's made?
 Is it to reassure students that everyone makes mistakes, or help him proofread his course materials, or both?
+Answer (aguenane-stat6250): i belive to to reassure students that everyone makes mistakes and be fair with students

 [Course Structure Quiz, Problem 9]
 - Question (ilankham−stat6250): Instead of a carrier pigeon, what about an unladen swallow?
 - Answer (ilankham−stat6250): An African swallow maybe, but not a European swallow.

+Question (aguenane−stat6250): What must you do if your Horizon email address is already associated with a GitHub account?

 [Course Structure Quiz, Problem 10]